 Hoffman, who had a reputation at the time for being phenomenally self-involved, inhabits the character comfortably, and the boyish charm he brought to The Graduate (1967) shines through especially well during scenes when Georgie sings silly ditties.
 (The movie’s tunes were penned by poet/songwriter Shel Silverstein.)
 As for Harris, she’s heartbreaking, giving arguably the best performance of her career as a neurotic with a poetic streak.
 In fact, Harris netted an Oscar nomination for Best Supporting Actress, the sole major honor bestowed on the film.

 Fitting a movie written by a playwright, Harry Kellerman truly shines in long dialogue passages, even though Gardner and Grosbard contrive several intricate scenes that rely upon surprising visual juxtapositions.
 Beyond the occasional zippy one-liner (“Her head belongs in a Cracker Jack box, and her ass in the Louvre”), Gardner fills the script with melancholy pensées.
 “I’m auditioning every day,” Harris’ character says sadly.
-“I wake up every morning, and the word says, ‘Thank you, Miss Densmore, that’ll be all for now.’”
+“I wake up every morning, and the world says, ‘Thank you, Miss Densmore, that’ll be all for now.’”
 Gardner also does a fine job of illustrating the distance that exists in most relationships, making the way his leading characters strive for connection seem like a heroic act, albeit—thanks to the movie’s fatalistic worldview—a doomed one.

 Who Is Harry Kellerman and Why Is He Saying Those Terrible Things About Me?: GROOVY